ccbogel/QualCoder/README.md

 ## Creator

 Dr. Colin Curtain BPharm GradDipComp Ph.D.
 Pharmacy lecturer at the University of Tasmania.
 I obtained a Graduate Diploma in Computing in 2011.
-I have developed my python programming skills from this time onwards.
+I have developed my Python programming skills from this time onwards.
 The QualCoder project originated from my use of RQDA during my PhD - *Evaluation of clinical decision support provided by medication review software*.
 My original and now completely deprecated PyQDA software on PyPI was my first attempt at creating qualitative software.
-The reason for creating the software was that during my PhD RQDA did not always install or work well for me, but I did realise that I could use the same SQLite database and access it with python.
+The reason for creating the software was that during my PhD RQDA did not always install or work well for me, but I did realise that I could use the same SQLite database and access it with Python.
 The current database is different to the older RQDA version.
-This is an ongoing hobby project, perhaps a labor of love, which I do utilize with some of the Masters and Ph.D. students I supervise.
+This is an ongoing hobby project, perhaps a labor of love, which I utilize with some of the Masters and Ph.D. students I supervise.
 I do most of my programming on Ubuntu using the PyCharm editor, and I do a small amount of testing on Windows.
-I do not have a Mac or other operating systems to check how well the software works regards installation and usage.
+I do not have a Mac or other operating system to check how well the software works regards installation and usage.

 https://www.utas.edu.au/profiles/staff/umore/colin-curtain